Frequently Asked Questions (FAQs) About: Research Supplements to Promote Diversity in Health-Related Research (Diversity Supplements)

 NIDA principal investigators who hold active R, P, or related series grants are eligible to apply for diversity supplement funding to support training for the diversity supplement recipient.
 There are restrictions on some grant mechanisms (e.g. R03, R15, R21, R43/R44, P20/P30, etc. Contact Pamela Goodlow for details regarding eligible grant mechanisms.)
 In addition, see the NIH Guidelines for details http://grants.nih.gov/grants/guide/pa-files/PA-12-149.html).

 In terms of eligibility, who can receive Diversity Supplement Funding through NIDA?

-High school, undergraduate, and graduate students, and postdoctoral and independent investigators who belong to ethnic or racial groups determined by NIDA and the NIH to be underrepresented nationally in biomedical or behavioral research are eligible to receive diversity supplements.
+Undergraduate, graduate students, postdoctoral fellows, and independent investigators who belong to ethnic or racial groups determined by NIDA and the NIH to be underrepresented nationally in biomedical or behavioral research are eligible to receive diversity supplements.
 Specifically, African American, Hispanic American, Native American and Alaskan Natives, and Pacific Islander applicants will be given preference.
 (NIDA will support Asian students/fellows in behavioral or clinical research with human populations.)
 In addition, persons with disabilities (physical or mental impairments that substantially limit one or more major life activities) are eligible to receive diversity supplements through NIDA.
 Candidates for diversity supplements must be U.S. citizens or permanent residents of the U.S., and must not be recipients of any type of Public Health Service (PHS) funding support at the time of application.

 What types (levels) of support are available through the Diversity Supplements program?